Hurricane Dorian triggers massive flooding across Bahamas

 Authorities in Florida ordered mandatory evacuations in some vulnerable coastal areas.
 North Carolina Gov. Roy Cooper warned his state that it could see heavy rain, winds and floods later in the week.

-The hurricane center issued a hurricane watch for Florida’s East Coast from Deerfield Beach north to Altamaha Sound in Georgia.
+A hurricane watch was in effect for Florida’s East Coast from Deerfield Beach north to Altamaha Sound in Georgia.
 A storm surge watch was extended northward along the Georgia coast to the Savannah River.
 Lake Okeechobee was under a tropical storm watch.

-Weekend traffic was light in Florida despite the many evacuation orders, unlike during the chaotic run-up to Hurricane Irma in 2017, when the unusually broad storm menaced the entire state.
+A National Guard official, John Anderson, said many people were complying with the evacuation orders.

+“We have not seen much resistance at all,” he said in a phone call with reporters.
+People do understand that Dorian is nothing to mess around with.”